OAuth-Apis/apis/README.md

 - An OAuth2 Authorization Server compliant with [the draft v2-31 specification](http://tools.ietf.org/html/draft-ietf-oauth-v2-31)
   * Pluggable authentication and userConsent handling (with default implementations provided)
   * Support for authorization code and implicit grant
+  * Implementation of a Filter to be used in Resource Servers for all required communication with the Authorization Server
   * GUI included for the registration of Resource Servers and Client apps

-- An OAuth2 demo Resource Server
+- Two OAuth2 demo Resource Servers
-  * In-memory JSON-based backend with limited functionality only to demo the OAuth Authorization Server
+  * DropWizard stand-alone Resource Server with limited functionality (using in-memory JSON-based backend) to demo the OAuth Authorization Server
+  * Standard Java web application to showcase the use of the communication between typical Resource Servers and the Authorization Server

+- An example Client App implementation to demo the OAuth flow for a typical (possible native) Client App
+  * This 'involves' a running (example) Resource Server and the Authorization Server

 - An implementation add-on for connecting to a compliant SAML IdP for authentication